dmbarbour/awelon/AboutAO.md

 ## Documenting AO Code

 AO does not have a syntax for comments.
-The mechanism for AO's documentation is left to convention and the programming environment.
-I do have a suggested approach:

-Each word `foo` also come with a set of words associated by naming conventions, such as `foo.doc` or `foo.talk` or `foo.test.xyzzy`.
-These words aren't special from AO's perspective; they simply contain more AO code.
-However, the behavior of `foo.doc` would involve constructing a document, which could then be rendered and presented to the user.

-Representing documentation as AO code offers many potential advantages:

-* trivial parsing, like all AO code
-* standared mechanisms for reuse and refactoring
-* rich formatting, use of figures and graphs
-* flexible templates and frameworks
-* potential for interactive documentation

-Similarly, tests would have some conventional meanings.
+Instead, documentation for any given word in AO may be achieved by defining a 'documentation' word based on a simple naming convention.
+If we've developed word `foo`, we may document it with a word called `doc.foo`.
+Naturally, not every word is documented (e.g. we're unlikely to develop `doc.doc.word` for most words).

+The behavior of a documentation word would be the construction of a document, which can be rendered and presented to a programmer.
+Usefully, the definition of documentation words would be subject to the normal reuse and refactoring techniques for all AO code.
+Frameworks, templates, figures, graphs, rich formatting, and even interactive documentation are quite feasible.

+In a well designed programming environment, documentation shouldn't always be essential.
+Most words should have short definitions, that become readable to programmers once they know the component words.
+Visualization, animation, live code or REPLs, and tests, should help programmers learn many words without explanation in natural language.

-Documentation directly in code is not recommended for AO systems.
+Documentation "in code" is not recommended for AO systems, since it can hinder refactoring, optimization, and alternative views for projectional editing.

 ## Automatic Refactoring and Discovery